Managing your team during corona: a doctor's productivity tips

 Clarity ensures that there is no duplication, and we effectively have a “factory line” approach to managing patient care.
 In an extremely stressful situation, it gives staff confidence to act when they are clear about their role.

 I am also adamant that people should act within their roles and not take on extra responsibility without discussing it with me or their managers first.
-Encouraging people to do more can fit within some business settings, but in the A&E department it can lead to significant problems as staff need to act with speed and efficiency, and anything which impacts their clarity to act impacts patient care.
+Encouraging people to do more can fit within some business settings, but in the A&E department it can lead to significant problems as staff needs to act with speed and efficiency, and anything which impacts their clarity to act impacts patient care.

 4. Regular communication

-In A&E, we are used to life and death decisions every day but the extent and depth of this crisis is unprecedented.
+In A&E, we are used to life-and-death decisions every day but the extent and depth of this crisis is unprecedented.
 I am very aware of the impact it will have on the mental health of our teams…

 I have informal meetings with the senior team throughout the day or night to review progress and touch base.
 Regular checkpoints to assess the temperatures of team members is vital.
 I can address any areas which are not performing optimally, and I can have a clear view of anyone who is struggling and who might need extra support.

-In A&E, we are used to life and death decisions every day but the extent and depth of this crisis is unprecedented.
+In A&E, we are used to life-and-death decisions every day but the extent and depth of this crisis is unprecedented.
 I am very aware of the impact it will have on the mental health of our teams, and ensuring that we are monitoring their wellbeing, talking to them and encouraging them to talk to their manager or colleagues.
 This is vital for their mental health.

 Regular communication between yourself and managers, and from them to their teams, means that you are making decisions based on the best possible information.